Sonnenberg (Harz)

-The Sonnenberg is a ski resort in the Upper Harz surrounded by the Harz National Park.
+The Sonnenberg (/de/) is a ski resort in the Upper Harz surrounded by the Harz National Park.
 The settlement of the same name located there is part of the borough of Sankt Andreasberg.

 Topography

 About a kilometre southeast of the Großer Sonnenberg is the Kleiner Sonnenberg which is only 40 cm lower.
 The L 519 state road runs over the 830 m high saddle between the two mountains and between the village of Sonnenberg and the main town of Sankt Andreasberg.
 Following the line of the crest further to the southeast for a further kilometre and beyond another saddle, 833 m high, one reaches the 892 m high Rehberg.

 On the eastern slope of the Großer Sonnenberg is a triangulation station at a height of 838 m; this is the height shown on most topographical maps and is frequently misinterpreted as the actual height of the Großer Sonnenberg.

 Winter sports

 There are three T-bars and a rope tow on the Sonnenberg for Alpine sports.